asimd/scanspire-apidocs/README.md

-# ScanSpire API Documentation
+# Scanspire API Documentation

-This repository hosts the Swagger UI for ScanSpire's API documentation.
-It uses GitHub Pages to provide a beautiful, interactive interface for exploring and understanding the ScanSpire API.
+This repository hosts the Swagger UI for Scanspire's API documentation.
+It uses GitHub Pages to provide a beautiful, interactive interface for exploring and understanding the Scanspire API.

 ## Viewing the Documentation